stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/social.rst

 Social Login
 ============

-Do you want users to authenticate with a social provider, such as Facebook?
+Do you want users to authenticate with a social provider such as Facebook?
 Stormpath provides integration with the following services:

 * Facebook